 Other causes of changes in vaginal discharge

-Pregnancy: Pregnancy can cause changes in vaginal discharge as it changes the hormones in the body.
+Pregnancy: Vaginal discharge can be an unsual early symptom of pregnancy.
+Pregnancy can cause changes in vaginal discharge as it changes the hormones in the body.
 This is NORMAL but does not necessarily happen for all pregnant women.
 Usually, the volume of clear or white discharge increases in pregnancy.
 This is often most noticeable in the second and third trimester.